Skip to content

 # Rate limit zone files are imported per-service via glob

-import /data/caddy/rl/app*.caddy
+import /data/caddy/rl/app_rl*.caddy

-reverse_proxy backend-host:port
+reverse_proxy backend-host:port {

 }

-The critical architectural decision here is the WAF config loading order.
+The critical architectural decision is the WAF config loading order.
 Seven files are loaded in a specific sequence that mixes baked-in rules with dynamically generated ones:

 1. pre-crs.conf — body size limits, JSON body processor, XXE detection (baked in at /etc/caddy/coraza/)